allegroai/clearml-docs/docs/guides/storage/examples_storagehelper.md

 For example: if you have a remote file `s3://bucket/sub/file.ext`, then `StorageManager.download_folder(remote_url="s3://bucket/", local_file="/folder/")` will create `/folder/sub/file.ext`.

-You can input `match_wildcard` so only files matching the wild card are downloaded.
+You can input `match_wildcard` so only files matching the wildcard are downloaded.

 ### Uploading a Folder
 Upload a local folder to remote storage using the [`StorageManager.upload_folder`](../../references/sdk/storage.md#storagemanagerupload_folder) class method.
 Specify the local folder to upload as the `local_folder` argument and the target remote location as the `remote_url` argument.
-This method uploads the local folder recursively to remote storage, maintaining the sub-folder structure from the local storage.

 ```python
 StorageManager.upload_folder(local_file="/LocalFolder", remote_url="s3://MyBucket/MyFolder")
 ```

+This method uploads the local folder recursively to remote storage, maintaining the sub-folder structure from the local storage.

-For example: If you a local file `/LocalFolder/sub/file.ext` then `StorageManager.upload_folder(local_file="/LocalFolder", remote_url="s3://MyBucket/MyFolder")` will create `s3://bucket/sub/file.ext`.
+For example: If you have a local file `/LocalFolder/sub/file.ext` then `StorageManager.upload_folder(local_file="/LocalFolder", remote_url="s3://MyBucket/MyFolder")` will create `s3://bucket/sub/file.ext`.

 Use the `retries` parameter to set the number of times folder upload should be retried in case of failure.

-You can input `match_wildcard` so only files matching the wild card are uploaded.
+You can input `match_wildcard` so only files matching the wildcard are uploaded.

 ## Setting Cache Limits